 How to Effectively Track State Legislation

 Still, legislative sessions often go into overtime.
-The Washington State Legislature spent 176 days in session this year, well beyond the prescribed 90 days – the most in that state’s history.
+The Washington State Legislature spent 176 days in session in 2015, well beyond the prescribed 90 days – the most in that state’s history.

-“We just finished our session right around the first of July,” State Rep. Steve Tharinger said, via the Peninsula Daily News.
+“We finished our session right around the first of July,” State Rep. Steve Tharinger said at the time, via the Peninsula Daily News.
 “The bad news is it took a long time.
 The good news is I think we worked out what is a very good budget for the state of Washington.”

 Special sessions are always a possibility, too.
 Minnesota Gov. Mark Dayton called the legislature into special session in June, and he has already indicated that another special session may be in order to prevent the walleye-fishing season from being cut short, the Star Tribune reports.